-We are deeply honoured that so many thoughtful supporters have chosen to remember the Centenary Institute in their Will.
-Gifts in Wills play a crucial role in safeguarding the Institute's future capabilities by helping ensure that the important progress we are making today can continue until a treatment or cure is found.
+I am deeply honoured that so many thoughtful supporters have chosen to remember the Centenary Institute in their Will.

+By leaving money, property or a percentage of your estate in your Will to the Centenary Institute, you will be joining this special group of supporters that play a crucial role in safeguarding our future capabilities ensuring that the important progress our scientists are making today can continue until a treatment or cure is found.